Crisis can come in many forms and radiographers need peace of mind to help them deliver their best care.

 “People who are in that situation might not necessarily think of the Benevolent Fund – I hope some people will, but it's more the people around them we want to reach.

-“It might be that someone's in distress and their colleague goes, ‘well, have you thought of the Benevolent Fund?’”
+“It might be that someone's in distress and their colleague says, ‘well, have you thought of the Benevolent Fund?’”

 “The biggest thing we hear when we talk to radiographers is that they just don’t know the Benevolent Fund is there,” she added.
 “We’re trying to really prioritise getting the word out.
 We’ve hardly had any applications in the last couple of years.
 In a cost of living crisis, we would have expected applications to go up, not down.